 ๐คฏ Remember: Lenders may adjust mortgage rates up or down if the 10-year yield shifts by ยฑ0.020% until 1:00 PM.
 I’m watching ๐ to see if this spike holds or if we get a late-day correction lower.

-Mortgage-backed Securities (MBS) Prices ~ย The Unsung Hero ๐or Silent Killer
+Mortgage-backed Securities (MBS) Prices ~ย The Unsung Hero ๐ฆธ or the Villain๐ฆนย

 The second piece in determining mortgage rates is the all-important Mortgage-Backed Securities.
-Historically, the 50-year average between the 10-year Treasury yield and MBS rates has hovered around 1.72%.
-Right now?
-We’re still well above that.
-The average for the past few monthsย has been around the high 2.45% to 2.5% range.ย
+Historically, the 50-year average between the 10-year Treasury yield and MBS rates has hovered around 1.72%.ย Currently, theย averageย range has plummeted to under 2.300% from 2.528% on January 3rd, 2025.

 ๐ Today’sย MBSย price Gap: will they be our Hero ๐ฆธ or Villain ๐ฆน